tasket/wyng-backup/README.md

 __full__ removes all sessions that are due to expire according to above criteria.

-`--tag`
+`--tag=<tagname[,description]>`

-This will cause `send` to ask for tag(s) to be input, which will be applied to the new backup session; this currently doesn't work with `-u`.
-Also causes `list` to show tag information.
+With `send`, attach a tagname of your choosing to the new backup session/snapshot; this may be repeated on the command line to add multiple tags.
+Specifying an empty '' tag will cause Wyng to ask for one or more tags to be manually input; this also causes `list` to display tag information when listing sessions.

 ### Tips